 There are many myths about archery.
 The most common is that a French king ordered his men to cut 2 fingers off any captured English archers so they could never use a longbow again.
 The English archers waved 2 fingers defiantly at the French and that is why we have the obscene 2 finger gesture today.
 It’s not true!
 The 2 finger gesture was first recorded in 1901 and it has nothing to do with archery.
 There is no evidence any French king ever ordered his men to cut 2 fingers off captured archers and there is no evidence the French soldiers ever did that.

-It’s another myth that the saying ‘keep it under your hat’ comes because archers kept bowstrings under their hats to keep them dry.
-There is no evidence that archers really kept bowstrings under their hats.
+It’s another myth that the saying ‘keep it under your hat’ started because archers kept bowstrings under their hats to keep them dry.
+There is no evidence that archers kept bowstrings under their hats.
 The saying ‘keep it under your hat’ was not recorded till the 20th century.
 It started in the 1920s as a joking way of saying keep it secret.